Flokyyy/aurora/README.md

 🔋 | Fully Automatic
 - Aurora works fully automatic and therefore once installed there's no further work your you.

+🛡️ | Simple Royalty Payment
+- You don't want to connect your wallet to any site?
+No worries we got you covered.
+- With Aurora you can pay the Creator Royalty inside the project's discord by sending a simple transaction to a given wallet.
+More information is provided in the [Royalty Payment Process](https://github.com/Flokyyy/aurora#-royalty-payment-process).

 📙 | Wide Range
 - Aurora supports all Solana collections.